 Related Reading: 5 Instruments of IMO every Seafarer Should Know

 Since marine transportation has undergone a lot of development and changes, it becomes essential that the code also keeps up with the changes.
 This is why there have been constant amendments to the IMDG code.
 The amendments are proposed every two years, and the adoption of the amendments takes place after two years of the proposal by the concerned authorities.
-The amendments are proposed in this manner:
+The amendments are presented in this manner:

-- The countries that are members of the IMO present the required proposal
+• The countries that are members of the IMO present the required proposal.

-- The UN’s expert panel then views and decides what proposals merit immediate attention in the upcoming amendment
+• The UN’s expert panel then views and decides what proposals merit immediate attention in the upcoming amendment.

 Related Reading: Material Safety Data Sheet or MSDS Used On Ships